 Steps to Break the News of Divorce to the Kids

 Most parents, understandably, feel awful in having to tell their children about their pending divorce and how all their lives are going to be permanently changed.
 Such a task can generate tremendous pangs of guilt, sadness, and anger.
-Moreover, parents want to protect their children from the emotional pain of divorce and want to protect their children from viewing themselves as the cause of the divorce.
+Moreover, parents want to protect their children from the emotional pain of divorce and want to prevent their children from viewing themselves as the cause of the divorce.
 When you break the news of divorce to your children, they don’t want to hear that it is someone’s fault.

 The first step begins with figuring out between you and your spouse how you are going to break the news of divorce to the kids.
-As parents, it is key to keep calm an never blame one another.
+As parents, it is key to keep calm and never blame one another.

 If you have kids of different ages then the conversation must be age appropriate.
 Often times, the teenagers are the most difficult, even though you think that they are more apt to handle the situation, but many times that is not the case.
 If you have a mix of ages, there is no perfect answer but we do have a few helpful tips when it comes to breaking divorce news to the kids.
 Sometimes, the act of just telling your children that their parents are getting divorced is the hardest part of the conversation.
 Seeking a child psychologist to help your family through the adjustment can also be very helpful, as many of us are built with the right toolkit to handle a family divorce.
 Anyone who has been through a divorce knows how difficult and complicated divorce can get, especially when children are involved.